Honeysuckle: Cultivation

 Other cultivars are dealt with under their species names.

-The honeysuckle species Lonicera japonica is grown as a commercial crop for traditional Chinese medicine use.
+The honeysuckle species L. japonica is grown as a commercial crop for traditional Chinese medicine use.

+Honeysuckle is also used to scent Chinese teas in a process similar to Jasmine tea.
+This was popularized in the Qing dynasty.

-Phytochemicals and sensory effects
+Phytochemicals

-Honeysuckle is renowned for its colorful, fragrant flowers and variously colored fruit, indicating the presence of complex phytochemicals underlying these properties.
 Component analyses of berries from 27 different cultivars and 3 genotypes of edible honeysuckle (Lonicera caerulea var. kamtschatica) showed the presence of iridoids, anthocyanins, flavonols, flavanonols, flavones, flavan-3-ols, and phenolic acids.
 While sugars determine the level of sweetness in the berries, organic acids and polyphenols are responsible for the sour taste and tartness.
 Some 51 of the same compounds in berries are found in flowers, although the proportions of these compounds varied among cultivars studied.

 Interaction with other species

 Many insects in the order Lepidoptera visit honeysuckles as a food source.
 An example of this is the moth Deilephila elpenor.
 This nocturnal species of moth is especially attracted to honeysuckles, and they visit the flowers at night to feed on their nectar.